isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09h-consolidated-declaration.md

 For any scheme-related enquiries, please email  [customs_schemes@customs.gov.sg](mailto:customs_schemes@customs.gov.sg).

-Alternatively, for urgent scheme-related matters, please contact us via our hotlines (8922 0485, 8922 5130 or 8779 0918) during our operating hours from 8am to 6pm, Mondays to Fridays, except on public holidays.
-Please note that the hotline (6251 3027) is temporarily not in use.
+Alternatively, for urgent scheme-related matters, please contact us via our hotlines (8922 0485 and 8922 5130).
+Our operating hours are 8am to 6pm (Mondays to Fridays, except on public holidays).